DUNE/computing-HWDB/_extras/shippingprocedure.md

 - Provide the name and email address of your Consortium QA Representative who has certified your shipment.
 - Also provide the name and email address of your point of contact (POC) person.
 This person will be contacted in case of shipment failure.

+> ## If your shipment is sent directly from vendor to SD Warehouse/SURF
+>
+> Obviously there is no way to perform the certification process in this case.\
+> Skip this process entirely.
+And you will need to go through the process once your shipment is arrived at SURF\
+> (i.e., when you fill the Receiving checklist).
+>
+{: .callout}

 <!--
 ![preshipping 1](../fig/ShippingProcedure/preshipping_1.png){: .image-with-shadow}{: width="50%"}